mienaikoe/ziyu/Chapters/2-5-Chapter12.md

 	"And yet you would humiliate me in front of hae?
 If you're going to take me, then get to it."

 	Ramne made a thunderous grunt, and ten others from around the shoreline stood up and echoed it back, trapping Casra in a throngian cage.
 Thi didn't flinch or cower down, but just kept hae sights on Ramne.
-Linyu called for hae mother and started running towards them.
-Kip followed after hae but they were both stopped in their tracks by a long dagger held out by a woman twice Kip's weight in muscle - one of Ramne's allies.
+Linyu called for hae mother and started running towards them with Kip following after, but they were both stopped in their tracks by a long dagger held out by a maman twice Kip's weight in muscle - one of Ramne's allies.
+The woman in black wasted no time running toward the warrior, screaming for hae to save the kaln.

-	Casra said to Ramne, "I hope your woman is as disappointed in you as I am."
+	Casra said to Ramne, "I hope she is as disappointed in you as I am."

 	He was expressionless as he bound Casra's unfighting arms behind hae.